Home » Recipes » Method » Quick and Easy » Easy Brie, Cranberry & Prosciutto Filo Bites

 • Prosciutto.
 You could also use bacon or ham, or leave it out for a vegetarian version.

 • Cranberry sauce.
-Use your favourite, or you could use chutney, relish or a tart jam.
+Use your favourite, or you could use chutney, relish, a tart jam or sweet chilli jam.

 How to make them

 Grease a mini muffin tin with butter or oil.
-Brush each filo sheet with butter or oil, then slice them into strips, then into rough rectangles.
-Press one rectangle into a muffin mold, then place another rectangle on top of it, in the opposite direction.
-Press the sheets into the muffin tin, to create a little cup.
-Spoon a little cranberry sauce into the pastry cup, then top with a couple of pieces of chopped brie.
-Finish with a little prosciutto.
+Brush each filo sheet with butter or oil, then slice them into squares.
+Press the squares into the muffin tin, to create a little cup.
+Spoon a little cranberry sauce into the cup, then top with a couple of pieces of prosciutto, and then the brie.

 Got a question?